wasp-lang/wasp/web/docs/database/backends.md

 - `system: DbSystem`

   The database system Wasp should use.
-It can be either `PostgreSQL` or `SQLite`.
+It can be either PostgreSQL or SQLite.
-  The default value for the field is `SQLite` (this default value also applies if the entire `db` field is left unset).
+  The default value for the field is SQLite (this default value also applies if the entire `db` field is left unset).
   Whenever you modify the `db.system` field, make sure to run `wasp db migrate-dev` to apply the changes.

 - `seeds: [ServerImport]`